 TO BE A QUEEN

 Daisi represented Jamaica, Israel and Yemen over the course of a decade competing in international beauty pageants in the United States, China, Japan, Malaysia and the Philippines.
 Collectively she holds 7 titles including Miss Jamaica International 2005, Miss Asia Pacific International Jamaica 2005, Miss Jamaica Earth 2005, Mrs. Jamaica 2011 and Mrs. Ethnic World International 2012.
 Daisi also participates in a variety of other competitions including blade throwing, billiards, public speaking and running.
 Daisi turns her love for competing in pageants into a business by recruiting corporate sponsors to fund unique projects she creates while leveraging competition platforms and the popularity of pageant titles.
 From 2005 to present, Daisi raised over $300,000 for various commercial and philanthropic efforts such as meningitis awareness campaigns, speaking tours, social network platforms for models and documentaries.

-Daisi Media Corp. is an independent, talent run media company that is in complete control over content creation, advertising partners and brand relations.
-Founded by model and pageant-preneur, Daisi "Jo" Pollard Sepulveda-Low, Daisi Media Corp. was created with the bold belief that ‘talent' can develop into a sustainable vertically integrated brand.
+Daisi Media Corp. is an independent, talent -first media company that produces vertical is in complete control over content creation, advertising partners and brand relations.
+Founded by model and pageant-preneur, Daisi "Jo" Pollard Sepulveda, Daisi Media Corp. was created with the bold belief that ‘talent' can develop into a sustainable vertically integrated brand.